mmohades/VenmoApiDocumentation/README.md

 Each endpoint is related to the login process, including the two factor authentication and the final goal is to get the authorization token and use that in the routes that require Authentication.
 The token never expires, unless you logout.

 ### Login/Get Access Token
-Loggin in using your username and password in plain-text.
+Login in using your username and password in plain-text.
 Remember, if the `device-id` is trusted by your account, it will work.
 Otherwise, you will have to follow the 2-factor auth. process.

 `POST` `/oauth/access_token`